-Step into a department store anywhere in the world, try on as many clothes as you like, and make your purchase without ever leaving your living room.
+Step into a department store anywhere in the world, try on as many clothes as you like and make your purchase without ever leaving your living room.
 This is our entry to the Walmart VR shopping experience contest that explores the future possibilities of shopping in VR.
 The project explores how a 3D space can represent user's shopping cart, the bought items by the user and the shopping arena.
 By visualizing the product in 3D and real scale, the user can see the actual size, fit and finish of the product and can explore their features in an intutive way.
 A typical example shown is shopping clothes, accessories like shoes and watches inside VR where the user can try them on a mannequin.
 Also the bought history page can have a virtual version of the product which the user can interact to know about its features, future upgrades and maintainance.
 A VR prototype is made as proof of concept to showcase online shopping experience in VR.

 The VR shopper can walkthrough a full scale store of items, see the items in scale, check fit, finishes and ergonomics before buying which is not possible in current e-shopping.
-VR Store space can also accomodate the never ending item catalog unlike the physical stores without compromising much on the immersive shopping experience.
-A 3D online store concept is pitched as below highlighting item catolog categories and shopping interactions.
+VR Store space can also accommodate the never ending item catalog unlike the physical stores without compromising much on the immersive shopping experience.
+A 3D online store concept is pitched as below showcasing different categories and shopping interactions.
 The concept pitches a VR experience that combines the variety and options of online shopping with the scale, size and advantages of shopping in physical store.
 So the interface is proposed to be intuitive taking cues from online shopping for searching for items, categories and sub categories with filter options without much physical effort.
 3D selection menus with point and select interaction is used along with markers.

 Items bought are in the my items history list with virtual goods of the bought items.
 The virtual goods are close 3D representation of the real goods with its own interactions. this allows the user to use the virtual item in the VR world just like the real product.